silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/02_CMS_Architecture.md

 to support defining icons via HTML5 data attributes (see `ssui.core.js`).
-These icon identifiers relate to icon files in `framework/admin/images/sprites/src/btn-icons`, and are sprited into a single file through SCSS and [sprity](https://www.npmjs.com/package/sprity) (sprites are compiled with `npm run sprites`).
+These icon identifiers relate to icon files in `framework/admin/images/sprites/src/btn-icons`, and are sprited into a single file through SCSS and [sprity](https://www.npmjs.com/package/sprity) (sprites are compiled with `yarn run build`).
 There are classes set up to show the correct sprite via background images (see `framework/admin/scss/_sprites.scss`).

 Input: `<a href="..." class="ss-ui-button" data-icon="add" />Button text</a>`